noisebridge/rfid-access-control/software/firmware/README.md

 user, then these are connected to PC0..PC5 to the microcontroller.
 (TODO: make it #define-able which features are available)

-Unfortunately, many displays only work with 5V instead of 3.3V.
-Might need dual voltage on the board just to power the display.
+Unfortunately, many displays only work with 5V to display proper contrast.
+With 3.3V, the you need to connect the contrast input to a _negative_ voltage.
+In the board design, this is achieved by connecting it to one of the charge-pump outputs of the RS232 level shifter.

 ![LCD connector][lcd]

 The LCD typically has 14 or 16 connector pins.
 Connections from LCD to Atmega8
    - **LCD 1** _(GND)_ to **GND**
    - **LCD 2** _(+5V)_ to **5V**
-   - **LCD 3** _(contrast)_ to **GND**
+   - **LCD 3** _(contrast)_ to ~-1.5V negative voltage.
-       _the contrast is controllable with a resistor, but connecting it to GND is just fine_
    - **LCD 4** _(RS)_ to **PC4** (Pin 27 on PDIP Atmega8)
    - **LCD 5** _(R/-W)_ to *GND** _We only write to the display,
       so we set this pin to GND_